aws-samples/shopfloor-connectivity/docs/README.md

 # Running targets in-process

 To run targets in the same process as the SFC core, they need to be implemented for the same JDK as used for the core.
 To make it possible to add a new target without making changes to the SFC code, there are no links in the core to the libraries that implement the target.
 In the configuration of an in-process target type, the pathnames of the jar files that contain the classes that implement the target need to be explicitly configured.
 When the SFC core creates an instance of the target, it loads the configured jar files and uses a static factory method to create the actual instance.
-The name of the factory class, which could be the actual targer class itself, needs to be configured as well.
+The name of the factory class, which could be the actual target class itself, needs to be configured as well.

 The signature if the function is: